 Narrow job titles are fading into the distance, and employers are looking for candidates with a wide variety of skills to join most fields.
 As in any industry, the more you know, the more attractive you will be for a role in cybersecurity.
 Amassing a breadth of security, cloud, and networking knowledge will help your chances of being a top candidate and help you execute in the long run as you combat all kinds of present-day and future attacks to defeat the cyber kill chain.

-There are many threats out there coming from all sorts of areas, and combatting the cyber kill chain requires specific skills.
-If we look at the seven steps of the cyber kill chain—reconnaissance, weaponization, delivery, exploitation, installation, command and control, actions—we can shine the light on the processes and use that as a roadmap to see what kinds of skills we need to develop to thwart each step.
+There are many threats out there coming from all sorts of areas, and combating the cyber kill chain requires specific skills.
+If we look at the seven steps of the cyber kill chain—reconnaissance, weaponization, delivery, exploitation, installation, command and control, and actions—we can shine the light on the processes and use that as a roadmap to see what kinds of skills we need to develop to thwart each step.

-Knowing the cyber skill chain stages and their inherent outcomes is a first step in combatting cybercrime.
+Knowing the cyber kill chain stages and their inherent outcomes is a first step in combating cybercrime.
 Cybersecurity is all about learning how to adapt and be flexible, as things are constantly changing, and awareness training can be hugely beneficial.